-During the five-year integrated program, residents will first complete one year of internship under the direction of Division of Urology, which includes six months of general surgery and six months of urology.
+During the five-year integrated program, residents will first complete one year of internship under the direction of Department of Urology, which includes six months of general surgery and six months of urology.
 In the following four years, the resident is exposed to all urologic disciplines and provided with a graduated level of responsibility for the medical and operative management of patients.